If you would like G.O.A.'L to help you with applying for your F-4 visa, we kindly request that you join G.O.A.'L as a member.

 1) Q: Can I apply for a F-4 visa at the local Korean Embassy or Consulate in my country of adoption or current residence?

-A: Yes; however, even though you submitted these documents to the Embassy or Consulate, you must submit all the documents listed above again to the Immigration Department here in Seoul to complete your Domestic Residence Report to obtain the F-4 ID card (equivalent to the Alien Registration Card).
+A: Yes; however, even though you submitted these documents to the Embassy or Consulate, you must submit all the documents listed above again to the Immigration Department in Korea to complete your Domestic Residence Report in order to obtain the F-4 ID card (equivalent to the Alien Registration Card).